Improve Your IELTS Vocabulary: 7 Steps To Success

 Listen to me read this article on how to improve your IELTS Vocabulary.

 One of the biggest mistakes made by IELTS candidates is this: they spend lots of time preparing for the IELTS test and no time improving their general English.
-But you must have good English to do well on the IELTS test; good exam techniques plus lots of 'tips and tricks' are not enough.
+But you must have good English to do well on the IELTS test, especially in Task 2 of the IELTS Writing Test.
+Good exam techniques plus lots of ‘tips and tricks’ are not enough.

 In this article I will write about some of the most effective ways to help you improve your English.
 I’ve written this with IELTS candidates in mind, but anyone learning English can use these methods.